Our Commitment to Adapting International Standards of Evidence-Based Best Practices

 Respect for Relevant Laws and Ethics Codes

 iACE also seeks to encourage counselors to know about and respect all relevant laws and ethics codes.
-This includes, for example, recommending counselors study and think about how the Mental Health Law of the People’s Republic of China and ethics codes developed by various psychology associations apply to their work.
 In addition, we expect everyone who uses iACE resources to follow international standards for respecting copyright law.